tonaljs/tonal/docs/utils.md

-## memoize(the)  *private method*
+## memoize(func)  *private method*

-Simplest and fast memoize function
+Simplest and fastest memoize function I can imagine

-This is base in two restrictive asumptions:
+This is in base of two restrictive asumptions:
 - the function only receives __one paramater__
 - the parameter __is a string__

-The idea is to be fast and small.

 For a more complete memoize solution see: https://github.com/addyosmani/memoize.js